NANIhi3344/Ecommerce-ByteRise/README.md

 # Milestone 29 - PayPal Integration

 In this milestone, we added an online payment option using the PayPal API.
 Users can now choose between COD and PayPal for payment.
 PayPal buttons will be displayed when the online payment option is selected.
 The next milestone will focus on implementing the payment functionality.

+# Milestone 30: PayPal backend
+Implemented PayPal API for online payments.
+Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.
+Added PayPal payment buttons in the order confirmation page.
+Pushed the updated code to GitHub.

+# Milestone 30 - Payment Functionality
+Implemented PayPal API for online payments.
+Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.
+Added PayPal payment buttons in the order confirmation page.
+Pushed the updated code to GitHub.

+# Milestione 31 - Redux
+Installed the react-redux and @reduxjs/toolkit packages.
+Created a store folder with store.js and userActions.js files.
+Configured the Redux store with a userReducer to handle global email state.
+Defined the setEmail action to store the user's email in the global state.
+Wrapped the App component inside the Provider component with the store as props in index.js.